AndyLandy/MakeMP3/README.txt

 REM COMPILATION TRUE
     Sets the "Part of a compilation" flag

+REM SKIP TRUE
+    Causes MakeMP3 to completely skip a track.
+Useful if you only want to encode a subset of the tracks.
+Particularly useful for albums with hidden tracks at the end, preceded by lots of silence.
+If this directive is put at the top level of the cue sheet, the entire album is skipped.

 TRACK nn AUDIO
     The TRACK directive is mandatory for each track of a cue sheet; MakeMP3 also uses it to set the track-number tag.
 The total number of tracks is set